kubeshop/botkube/README.md

 # BotKube Helm Charts

-For complete documentation visit [https://botkube.io](https://botkube.io)
+BotKube helps you monitor your Kubernetes cluster, debug critical deployments and gives recommendations for standard practices by running checks on the Kubernetes resources.
+It integrates with multiple communication platforms, such as [Slack](https://slack.com) or [Mattermost](https://mattermost.com).

-BotKube integration with [Slack](https://slack.com), [Mattermost](https://mattermost.com) or [Microsoft Teams](https://www.microsoft.com/microsoft-365/microsoft-teams/group-chat-software) helps you monitor your Kubernetes cluster, debug critical deployments and gives recommendations for standard practices by running checks on the Kubernetes resources.
+You can also execute `kubectl` commands on K8s cluster via BotKube which helps debugging an application or cluster.

-You can also ask BotKube to execute kubectl commands on k8s cluster which helps debugging an application or cluster.
+For complete documentation visit [https://botkube.io](https://botkube.io).

 ## Usage